Aleyvs/Election_Analysis/README.md

 4. Calculate the percentage of votes each vandidate won.
 5. Determine the winner of the election based on popular vote.

-They have also asked for additional data to complete the audit:

-6. Calculate the voter turnout for each county.
-7. Calculate the percentage of votes from each county out of the total count.
-8. Determine which is the county with the highest turnout.

 ## Resources
 - Data source: election_results.csv
 - Software: Python 3.7.4, Visual Studio Code